 Giving to Continuing the Vision

 There are a variety of ways to support Koronis Ministries’ effort to build a new tabernacle, and all gifts make a difference.
 Individuals will be given an opportunity to make a three-year commitment to the “Continuing the Vision” fundraising effort.
 Pledges may be given as a one-time gift or as a weekly, monthly, quarterly, or annual commitment.
 Gifts can be in the form of cash, appreciated stock, real estate, charitable trusts, IRA charitable rollover, and/or life insurance.
-Donate online for the Tabernacle project/Giving S'more to Camp.
+Donate online for the Tabernacle project.
 THANK YOU!

 Contact one of these individuals if you have questions: